mcp-rune 0.107.0

 const registry = createMyDomainRegistry()

-it('provides context for known models', () => {
+it('provides context for known models', async () => {

-const context = registry.getContextForModel('model_a')
+const context = await registry.getContextForModel('model_a')

 expect(context.model).toBe('model_a')